Azure/terraform/quickstart/202-machine-learning-moderately-secure-existing-VNet/readme.md

 This configuration describes the minimal set of resources you require to get started with Azure Machine Learning in a network-isolated set-up.
 This configurations assumes that you have existing network components to reuse.
 The [201 example](../201-machine-learning-moderately-secure/readme.md), alternatively creates new network components.

-Please note that this template does not configure Azure Private DNS zones.
-The assumption is that you have already configured DNS zones that are linked to your virtual network resources, or use your private DNS.
+Please note that this template does not create Azure Private DNS zones.
+The assumption is that you have already configured Azure private DNS zones that are linked to your virtual network resources.

 ## Resources